QwertyyDev/qUtils/README.md

 When enabled, the plugin automatically applies these styles to the generated gradient text.

-This allows you to create complex formatted messages without manually writing formatting codes.

----

 ## EMOJI AND SYMBOL COPIER

-GlyphUtils also includes a **large symbol library** that allows you to copy special characters directly from a GUI.
+qUtils also includes a **large symbol library** that allows you to copy special characters directly from a GUI.

 Instead of searching online for symbols, you can simply open the menu and click the symbol you want.